 Cellars

-Repair category -
+Repair Category N/A

-Notes Not applicable.
+Notes Not Applicable.

 Electricity

-Repair category 1
+Repair Category

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.